mrhenry/styleguide/frontend.md

-block      is the name of the block/module element    is a describing name of the role the element plays inside the block/module modifier   indicates state
+block      is the name of the block/module element    is a describing name of the role the element plays inside the block/module modifier   indicates modifications on the default state
 ```

 Prefixes:

-- Blocks don't get a prefix as they are used more often
+- Bricks don't get a prefix as they are used more often
-- Modules get a `mod-` prefix for the most top level element.
-This allows some element styling in emergency cases.
+- Modules get a `mod-` prefix for the containing element, this allows some element styling in emergency cases; elements inside get named according to BEM without a prefix
 - Layouts get a `l-` prefix
 - Pure Javascript classes get a `js-` prefix for clarity and are forbidden in SCSS files
+- States get an `is-` prefix.
+The line between this and a modifier is small but open for discussion.

-Layouts are always specified with a class on the HTML element, in most cases `l-slug-of-current-view`.
+Layouts are always specified with a class on the body element, in most cases `l-slug-of-current-view`.

 ### Yeah, but why